jarnoux/bookkeepee-frontend/middleware/hb-adapter/README.md

 Hb-Adapter
 ==========
-An middleware to cache templates and adapt Handlebars to Express
+A middleware to cache templates and adapt Handlebars to Express